foldvarid93/JBC_SolderingStation/README.md

 }
 ```
 I have implemented the discrete method and there was massive problems with that.
 As I earlier said we have 11 half period from the sine curve.
 In the first half period (0th), tip thermocouple's temperature reading need to be performed with an ADC conversion.
 With 50Hz line sine frequency we have 10ms in each half period.
 ADC reading is performed in every 11th half period, so the sampling time is 110ms.
 With this refresh period the PID control loop would be (yes it was) too lazy.
+Therefore I implemented a continous-like PID control algorithm.
+See the following chapter.

 #### 4.2.2 - "Continous" PID algorithm